stingtao/ai-browser/README.md

 - Browser settings are stored in Electron `userData` as JSON.
 - Gemini API key is stored using Electron `safeStorage` encryption when available; otherwise it falls back to plaintext storage on the device.
 - OpenAI-compatible API key is stored using Electron `safeStorage` encryption when available; otherwise it falls back to plaintext storage on the device.
+- Google OAuth client secret + refresh token are stored using Electron `safeStorage` encryption when available; otherwise it falls back to plaintext storage on the device.
 - AI Assistant options, prompts, chat history, and page zoom are stored in renderer `localStorage`.

 ## 🏗️ Architecture & Technologies